 Is your math curriculum coherent?

-In international comparisons, US students have not been doing exceptionally well in math.
+In international comparisons, US students have traditionally not been doing well in math.
 According to the 2003 TIMSS study, US fourth graders were just above average, eighth graders were just below average, and twelfth graders were well below average.
-Thankfully, these results have improved in the 2007 TIMSS study, where US fourth graders and eighth graders scored above average.
+Thankfully, these results improved somewhat in the 2007 and 2011 TIMSS studies, where US fourth and eighth graders scored above average.
+In the PISA 2012 results, the United States performed below average in mathematics among the 34 OECD countries and was ranked 27th.

 Schmidth et al. compared the national curricula of the best performing countries versus US state standards and district standards for math (since US does not have a national curriculum).
 Several differences emerged: